rickbergfalk/ssr-framework-benchmarks/README.md

 # ssr-framework-benchmarks

-SSR benchmarks for Next, Nuxt, Sapper, and ???
+Server-side-rendering (SSR) benchmarks for Next, Nuxt, Sapper, Marko, and ???

 Will probably add some old school EJS and Mustache to get an idea how these line up.

 ## The setup

 Each project has an index page that renders 100 widget components with titles, descriptions, and 9 tags, all as sub components.
-Each framework might have a bit of extra CSS and stuff.
-I wanted to see what looping through data and a few components would amount to.
+This is in an effort to benchmark some of the component lifecycle/rendering overhead in a server environment.

 Setups are mostly stock templates (whatever Nuxt/Next/Sapper starts you out with).

-Each setup _should_ utilize SSR.
-No fetching is performed for SSR to keep things consistent.
+Each setup should utilize SSR.
+No fetching/async actions performed to keep things consistent.

 Eventually might add more components, clean things up, etc. Might be nice to have consistent content served, but I don't know that it matters that much.

+PRs welcome.

 ## Benchmarks